enkidevs/curriculum/lua/lua-core/operators-in-lua-iv/concatenation-operator-in-lua.md

 ## Practice

 Finish the code to concatenate the `"Hello"` and `"world"` strings.
 Also, concatenate a space between the two words.

+> Hint.
+When concatenating spaces between strings, you can make an empty string with only a space within it and then connect the strings together.

 ```lua
 str1 = "Hello"
 str2 = "world"